Norman Sheil

 Norman Leslie Sheil (22 October 1932 – 25 October 2018) was a racing cyclist who won world pursuit championships for Britain in 1955 and 1958 and rode the Tour de France in 1960.
 He became national coach of the British Cycling Federation and later of the Canadian Cycling Association.
-He returned to racing in the 1998 and won the world points championship for over-65s, in Manchester England.
+He returned to racing in 1998, one month after the birth of his grandson, and won the world points championship for over-65s, in Manchester England.

 Origins

 Born in Liverpool on 22 October 1932, Norman Sheil started club riding with the Phoenix (Aintree) club in Liverpool in 1948.
 He said: "I shall never forget those 40 miles, especially the look on my mother's face when she saw me after the run ended.
 She thought I was deadly ill or something.
 And I didn't feel so good, as a matter of fact."

 He rode his first race at the end of 1948, using a bicycle he had built himself from a frame given to him by an uncle, Bill Cronshaw, a racer in the 1920s.
 As his love of bike racing continued to get stronger.
 Fellow L'Pool racers were telling Norman.
 "If you want to get real good at bike racing then you have to meet Eddie Soens."
 Eddie met Norman by the front door of the Soens bike shop.
 "What can I do for you lad ?"
 Eddie asked.
 "I've heard.
 That to become a great bike rider I need to associate myself with you".
 From there Norman rode a 25-mile [40 km] time-trial in 1h 9m 4s.
 By 1949 he had improved to 1h 3m 30s, in an event held by the Molyneux club on Merseyside.
 He moved clubs, from the Phoenix to Walton Paragon, rode a little in 1950 and was then called for national service in February 1951.
 He spent two years as a naval signalman but without cycling.
 After his return from service Norman joined the Melling Wheelers.